Dancers and physiotherapists testify

 MARTINE STEVENS-PICOT

-Physiotherapist of the Ballet de Bordeaux
+Ballet de Bordeaux physiotherapist

 ANTHONY EGÉA

-Artistic Director of the company Rêvolution, Bordeaux
+Artistic Director, Compagnie Rêvolution, Bordeaux

 Visit our Instagram page: